Co-authored by Sujay Gopalan, Solution Architect, Technical Marketing and Enablement, Enterprise Desktop, VMware

 - Part 1: An introduction to what’s new in vRealize Operations for Horizon and Published Applications 6.4

-- Part 2: New support for monitoring VMware App Volumes with View in Horizon 7
+- Part 2: New support for monitoring VMware App Volumes, View in VMware Horizon 7, and VMware Access Point

 - Part 3: New application-crash alerts for desktop applications, and a new dashboard for root-cause analysis